 The field team used the SciAps LIBS to take three different analyses in the same spot and averaged the results.
-SciAps geochemical apps played a key role.
-The Z-300 Geochem App reported the elemental composition of the target rocks by weight percent, and the Z-300 Geochem Pro App allowed them to create a 16×16 point raster heat map that showed where the concentration of certain elements was higher or lower.
+SciAps software apps played a key role.
+The Geochem App reported the elemental composition of the target rocks by weight percent, and the Geochem Pro App allowed them to create a 16×16 point raster heat map that showed where the concentration of certain elements was higher or lower.

 “The LIBS did really well,” says Svensson.
 “The science team that was interpreting the LIBS results were able to create some meaningful plots about the material they were analyzing.”

 The CanMoon team also used other instruments to improve the simulation.
 A Raman and VisIR spectrometer both produce qualitative data products.
 “The LIBS stood out in that it was able to give us quantitative data about a rock’s elemental composition,” Svensson says.
 In some cases, the LIBS cross referenced the data they received from the Raman and VisIR—for example, verifying the presence of olivine based on the reported amounts of magnesium and silica.